You can find answers to common questions in the FAQ section.

 Before adding the white page link to your ad campaign and launching traffic, make sure the integration is set up correctly.
 Open the white page link and check that the redirect to the black page is working as expected.

-All visitors using IPv4 or IPv6 proxies, VPNs, TOR, or IP addresses from corporate networks and data centers will stay on the white page
+All visitors using IPv4 or IPv6 proxies, VPNs, Tor, or IP addresses from corporate networks and data centers will stay on the white page

 This method ignores all flow settings, cloaking filters, and browser fingerprints.